 Morgantown, W.Va. – Food has a way of bridging divides and bringing people together.
 And, today, there’s a growing desire among communities, restaurants and schools to use high quality, locally sourced ingredients.

-“The food system in West Virginia is growing and our farmers are at the root of it all,” said Tom McConnell, WVU Extension Service Small Farm Center program leader.
+“The food system in West Virginia is growing and our farmers are at the root of it all,” said Tom McConnell, retired WVU Extension Service Small Farm Center program leader.
 “Last year, West Virginians spent more than $8 billion on food, and we want to provide a comprehensive learning and networking experience to help those farmers get a bigger piece of that pie and meet consumers’ demands.”

 The marquee educational event organized and hosted by the WVU Extension Service Small Farm Center is the West Virginia Small Farm Conference with more than 110 classes and nine conference tracks for farmers to take advantage of to help their operations run more efficiently and profitably.
 The conference takes place in Charleston at the newly renovated Charleston Coliseum and Convention Center from Wednesday, Feb.
 13 until Saturday, Feb.
 16.

 With a variety of classes available, attendees are sure to learn how to adapt their enterprises to meet the rising demand for local foods.
 There will be more traditional offerings to help small farmers increase the profitability of their operations, from vegetable production to value-added products.